MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/expressions/Expressions.md

 Furthermore, composite SI unit expressions are defined in the SI Units project:

 * [SI Units](https://github.com/MontiCore/siunits/blob/master/src/main/grammars/de/monticore/SIUnits.mc4) (can be used to parse primitive units as well as their products, quotients, and powers)

-And upcoming, Stream expressions are defined in the SpesML project:

-* todo: add lingk to Stream expressions

 ### Using Expressions